dorsalstream/dorsalstream.github.io/_posts/2018-04-29-InstanceEmbedding.md

 <figure class="figcenter">
   <img src="/assets/instaembed/embed_cluster.png" alt="Cluster evolution" width="80%" display="block" margin-left="auto" margin-right="auto">
-  <figcaption>Fig1: Figure from [5] showing the evolution of the cluster embedding as training progresses.
+  <figcaption>Fig 1: Figure from [5] showing the evolution of the cluster embedding as training progresses.
 Top row shows the embeddings in 2D space colored by the ground truth labels.
 As training progresses the embedding separates the pixels into clear clusters.
 Middle row visualizes the embedding in the image space.
 Bottom row is the thresholded embedding showing the clusters.</figcaption>
 </figure>

 The approach is very similar to Associative Embedding [6].